Skip to content

 Measure a block

 Use the Timer as a context manager to measure a single block of code.
-The Timer yields one Measurement per block; wall_time and cpu_time are set on block exit.
+The Timer creates one Measurement per block; wall_time and cpu_time are set on block exit.

 Syntax